 (3/2021) Biblical Archaeology and the Book of Mormon

-But thanks to the Southwick family, whom I guided in 2019, I managed to obtain a copy.
-And thanks to the Wohan virus I managed to find the time to read it.
-Yes, It’s a very long book.
-Yet fascinating.
-It claims to document several civilizations that thrived in north or central America, but eventually perished.
+But thanks to the Southwick family that I had the privilege of guidin in 2019, I managed to obtain a copy, and thanks to COVID19 I managed to find the time to read it.
+And yes it, requires much time to read it, as it is a very long book – and a fascinating one.
+The Book of Mormon claims to document several civilizations that thrived in north and central America, and eventually perished.
 However, their documentation was recorded on brass and gold plates, which were recovered in the 1820’s in the state of New York.

-While there is no archaeological evidence to any of the stations and events during this journey, I did find some interesting links between the story and archaeology of the Holy Land.
+While there is no archaeological evidence to any of the stations and events on this journey, I did find some interesting links between the story and archaeology of the Holy Land.
 Below are the top three.

-Khirbet Beit Levya = House of Lehi?
+Khirbet Beit Loya = House of Lehi?

 Wall and gate from the time of Zedekiah found in Jerusalem